 You find the perfect business idea, and you are now able to take the next step.
 Starting a company is more than just registering it with the Government.
-We’ve put together this quick guide to start a flipping home business.
+We’ve put together this quick guide to starting a flipping home business.

 5 Steps -How to Start a Business Flipping Houses

-Starting your own house flipping business requires five steps, the first of which starts with a strong business plan.
+Starting your own house-flipping business requires five steps, the first of which starts with a strong business plan.
 Finding the right people, establishing a holding company, securing capital, and finding great assets are the next steps in the process.
 The final step is to market your flips and sell them for a profit.

 Let’s get these steps in detail: